Sum112358/heapify-for-VBA/README.md

 # Heapify-for-VBA
-Class for Heap Type in VBA
+Heap Type Object for VBA

 # INSTALLATION
 Create a new Module Class and copy the code form heapq.vba into it